- Make time for balanced meals

 |Food Group||Benefits||Nutrition Tip|

 Using campus services can also help you maintain good nutrition.
-If you have any food allergies, food intolerances, or food preferences, talk to your campus food services director.
-Meet with your college nutritionist if you’re experience weight or appetite changes.
+If you have any food allergies, food intolerances, or food preferences, talk to your campus food services director or dietitian to learn about your options.
+It may be helpful to meet with your college dietitian if you’re experiencing weight or appetite changes.

 I have a meal plan, but always get hungry between meals and at night when I’m studying.
 What should I do?

-Keep your room stocked with healthy snacks you can grab when you’re hungry, such as:
+Keep your dorm room or apartment stocked with healthy snacks you can grab when you’re hungry, such as these shelf-stable ones that don’t require refrigeration:

 - Brown rice cakes